-S. No. Preceding Financial Year Amount transferred to unspent CSR account under Section 135(6) (in ₹) Balance amount in Unspent CSR Account under Section t in spent to a fund specified remaining to be spent in succeeding financial year on (in ₹) t in spent to a fund specified verball to a fund specified be spent in succeeding financial years (in ₹) Deficiency, if any

-135(6) (in ₹) Amount (in ₹) Date of transfer
+S. No. Preceding Financial Year Amount transferred to unspent CSR account under Section 135(6) (in ₹) Balance amount in Unspent CSR Account under Section Amount spent in the financial year (in ₹) Amount transferred to a fund specified under Schedule VII as per second proviso to Section 135(5), if any Amount remaining to be spent in succeeding financial years (in ₹) Deficiency, if any (135(6) (in ₹) (Amount (in ₹) Date of transfer ( NA

-NA